Moving Forward After a Felony Conviction

 Here is a brief list of temp agencies willing to hire felons: Adecco Recruitment,

 ManPower Group Inc., CareerCo, Kelly Services Inc., Labor Ready Inc., Spherion Inc., Food Team and Elite Staffing Inc. Some agencies specifically helping those with criminal records include the National Hire Network, The Los Angeles Regional Reentry Partnership, the Safer Foundation and the Jobs for Felons Hub.
 Getting any job is the first step to becoming whole again.
 Some agencies also offer counseling to help people deal with the emotional upset resulting from having a felony on one's record.

 No matter how bad you feel, you have a chance to start over without serving a jail sentence.
 The positive things may seem small, but everything counts.

-Email career and life coach Lindsey@LindseyNovak.com with your workplace questions, problems, and issues.
-Ms. Novak responds to all emails.
-For more information, visit www.lindseynovak.com and for past columns, see www.creators.com/read/At-Work-Lindsey-Novak.
+Email LindseyNovak@yahoo.com with all workplace experiences and questions.
+For more information, visit www.lindseyparkernovak.com and for past columns, see www.creators.com/read/At-Work-Lindsey-Novak.